Watson Laurie Ltd – Terms of Business

 In selecting security, a wide variety of factors including financial statements of the Insurer in question are taken into account.
 However, we cannot guarantee the future ability of any Insurer to meet policyholder obligations and therefore, the final decision on the suitability of any Insurer rests with you.
 If you have any concerns about the security offered, please contact us immediately to discuss the matter.

 In some instances, covers may be placed via another broker.
 This could be a Lloyd’s broker who has exclusive access to a particular Lloyd’s Syndicate, or a broker who has access to scheme facilities which are advantageous to our client.
 Where this occurs, we will advise you.

 As an FCA regulated company, we apply the standards set out within the FCA regulations.
 We will be pleased to send you a copy of the relevant code upon request, or you can readily view a copy by visiting their website at www.fca.gov.uk.

 We pride ourselves on providing the highest level of service to our clients.

 Watson Laurie Ltd will treat any personal (or other information received by us from you, about you) with the utmost respect, and where appropriate, in accordance with data protection legislation, including the Data Protection Act 1998.

 Information provided by you, or which is obtained from other sources in the course of our dealings with you, may be used by Watson Laurie Ltd to facilitate the provision of services applied for or requested.

-Under the Data Protection Act 1998, you are entitled to a copy of your personal data held by us, upon written request and a payment of a fee.
+Under the GDPR 2018, you are entitled to a copy of your personal data held by us, upon written request and a payment of a fee.

 These Terms of Business and any accompanying or associated letter shall be governed by and construed in accordance with English Law and the Courts of England shall have exclusive jurisdiction to settle any disputes that may arise out of or in connection with them.